Tavistock Town Council manages and maintains several of the parks and open spaces in the town, the most important being The Meadows.

-> Dolvin Road Cemetery: A closed cemetery next to Dolvin Road, the Council maintains the space, cutting grass and inspecting trees.
+Dolvin Road Cemetery: A closed cemetery in Dolvin Road, which the Council maintains, cutting grass and inspecting trees.

 Middlemoor: This is a small rectangular area of common land by Edgemoor Cottages, of interest mainly to Budgehill Farm whose access track crosses it.